amorenoz/virtio-automation/roles/virtio-host/README.md

 VirtIO-host
 ==========

 This role prepares a host to run a virtio benchmark.
-It performs the following tasks:
+It can setup or teardown a virtio host.

+The behaviour of the role is controlled by a variable named "action".
+Valid values are: "setup" (default) and "teardown"

+Setup tasks include:

  - Configure the host correctly:
  -  - setting hugepages in the kernel's cmndline